-All worms were grown and maintained under standard conditions [38], incubated with food at 20 °C. Well fed worms were washed twice then gently spun down for 1 minute and the supernatant discarded by aspiration.
-For the drug application, 100 μ L of ibuprofen in M9 at 100 μ M was added to the eppendorf tube.
+All worms were grown and maintained under standard conditions [42], incubated with food at 20°C. Well fed worms were washed twice then gently spun down for 1 minute and the supernatant discarded by aspiration.
+We discovered empirically that ibuprofen affects the heat-induced escape response in our assay.
+For the drug application $100 \,\mu$ L of ibuprofen in M9 at $100 \,\mu$ M was added to the eppendorf tube.
 For the wild-type and mutant data set, M9 was used instead of the drug solution.
 Worms were then placed in an incubator for 30 minutes at 20°C. After that worms were poured onto a seeded agar plate and transferred to agar assay plates by a platinum wire pick.
 These assay plates were incubated at 20°C for 30 minutes, and then the experimental trials were done within the next 30 minutes.
 In total N = 201 worms for the control group, N = 441 worms for the ibuprofen group, and N = 100 worms for the mutant group (ocr-2(ak47) osm-9(ky10) IV; ocr-1(ak46)) group were tested.
 The mutant strain was obtained from the Caenorhabditis Genetics Center.

-The thermal nociceptive stimulation instrument has been described previously [30].
-In summary, an infrared laser is directed to heat the head of a freely crawling worm (~ 0.5 mm FWHM) on an agar plate.
+The heat stimulation instrument has been described previously [29].
+In summary, an infrared laser is directed to heat the head of a freely crawling worm ( $\sim 0.5$ mm FWHM) on an agar plate.
 The laser pulse is generated with a randomly chosen laser current between 0 to 200 mA, with a duration of 0.1 s.
-The heating of the worm is nearly instantaneous, and it is directly proportional to the current, between 0 and 2 °C for the the current range used in our experiments.
+The heating of the worm is nearly instantaneous, and it is directly proportional to the current, between 0 and 2°C for the current range used in our experiments.
+The temperature change at 60 mA current is $0.4^{\circ}C \pm 0.03^{\circ}C$ , 100 mA current is $0.89^{\circ}C \pm 0.05^{\circ}C$ and 150mA current is $1.4^{\circ}C \pm 0.2^{\circ}C$ .
 Worms were stimulated only once and not reused.
-The movements of the worms are imaged using a standard stereomicroscope with video of the video o capture and laser control software written in LabVIEW.
-For each nociception stimulus trial, a random worm is selected on the plate and its motion is sampled at 60 Hz for 15 s, and the laser is engaged 1 s after the start of the video recording.
+The movements of the worms are imaged using a standard stereomicroscope with video capture and laser control software written in LabVIEW.
+For each stimulus trial, a random worm is selected on the plate and its motion is sampled at 60 Hz for 15 s, and the laser is engaged 1 s after the start of the video recording.

-Data Analysis
+Data analysis

-The recorded nociceptive response videos were then processed with Matlab to calculate the time series of the worm centroid motion as described previously [30].
+The recorded response videos were then processed with Matlab to calculate the time series of the worm centroid motion as described previously [29].
 All the worms that were not stimulated near the head or were not moving forward in the beginning of the video were discarded.
 Numerical derivatives of the centroid times series were then taken and filtered with a custom 500 ms Gaussian filter, which was a one-sided Gaussian at the edges of the recorded time period, becoming a symmetric Gaussian away from the edges.
 This removed the noise due to numerical differentiation and also averaged out the spurious fluctuations in the forward velocity due to the imperfect sinusoidal shapes of the moving worm.
 We verified that different choices of the filter duration had little effect on the subsequent analysis pipeline.
 The direction of the velocity was determined by projecting the derivative of the centroid time series onto the head-to-tail vector for each worm, with the positive and negative velocity values denoting forward / backward motion, respectively.